-Homogeneous and heterogeneous emphysema - These terms are used to describe the level of damage throughout your lungs.
+Homogeneous and heterogeneous emphysema -

+These terms are used to describe the level of damage throughout your lungs.
 Heterogeneous emphysema refers to more damage in some areas of the lung compared to others.
 Homogeneous emphysema refers to damage that is evenly distributed throughout your lungs.
-Some other treatments are not able to treat both kinds of emphysema.
-Zephyr® Valve treatment has been proven effective in clinical studies for both kinds of severe emphysema.

-HRCT or CT Scan - Special X-ray procedure that combines many x-ray images with the help of a computer to generate views through your lungs that allows your doctor to evaluate the condition of your lungs.
+HRCT or CT Scan - Special X-ray procedure that combines many X-ray images with the help of a computer to generate views through your lungs that allows your doctor to evaluate the condition of your lungs.